 Step 1: Set up or sign in to your Google Analytics account.

-Step 2: Go to Accounts → Create Property.
+Step 2: Go to Admin —> Account —> Create Property.

-Beaconstac makes enterprise-level QR Code scan tracking simple and robust
+Beaconstac’s QR Code generator makes QR scan tracking simple and robust for enterprise businesses

-If you plan to deploy QR Codes in bulk and are wondering how to track QR Code scans at scale—no worries—Beaconstac has got your back!
+If you plan to deploy QR Codes and get scan tracking at scale—no worries—Beaconstac’s dynamic QR Code Generator has got your back!

 At the enterprise level, making sure that QR Code management is smooth and easy is paramount.
 For the same reason, Beaconstac has an API that allows you to integrate QR Code scan-related data and other metrics into the tool or platform of your choice.
 We know that having all your QR Code data within your preferred software can make things way more convenient.

-Yes—although it depends on the specific QR Code type.
+Yes—although it depends on the specific QR Code category.
 Dynamic QR Codes are trackable whereas static QR Codes are not.
-The former gives you scan metrics like no. of scans, unique visitors, time and location of scan, end user preferences, and more.
+The former gives you scan metrics like no. of scans, unique visitors, time and location of scan, end-user preferences, and more.

 Can you track who scans a QR Code?